daswass/ha-podcast-index/README.md

 - Fetches the latest episode from any podcast feed via PodcastIndex API
 - Displays episode information as a sensor with rich attributes
-- Provides a service to play the latest episode on any media player
+- Provides a service to search for and play the latest episode of any podcast on any media player
 - Automatic updates every 5 minutes
 - Proper authentication with PodcastIndex API